Study delay due to personal circumstances

 2. Submit an application for assessment of your circumstances to the CPO as soon as possible (from the 1st of April, but before the 1st of August of the current academic year).
 Your case will be dealt with confidentially.
 Please note that gathering the necessary evidence to support your application might take some time, hence it is advised to consult a student counsellor well in advance about the evidence needed (e.g. a medical certificate).
 The evidence is stated in the application and can also be found on the website of the CPO.

 3. Arrange a meeting with the student counsellor of SACC as soon as study delay occurs (before the 1st of July).
 The student counsellor can advise you and help formulate the problem, as well as provide you with advice regarding (financial) regulations that might be applicable.

 What do I do after the application?

 After you submitted your application and you give permission to share the information (advisable) with your Fainco, the Fainco of your educational programme will receive a copy of your application.
-After your case has been assessed by the CPO, an advice will be given to the MoMi Committee and you will get a copy.
+After your case has been assessed by the CPO, an advice will be given to the MoMi Committee.
 The CPO decides whether your circumstances are recognizes and your study delay is justifiable.
 The MoMi Committee, who will take the advice of the CPO into account, makes the final decision and you will receive a letter.

 If your study delay is not justifiable, the IND will be informed.
 They will take the final decision about revoking your residence permit.